Dates: August 12 - August 16 2019 (5 Days, 4 Nights)

 During our 5 day adventure we will be hiking along the shores of beautiful alpine lakes, through basins of wildflowers surrounded by 14,000ft peaks, and winding rivers and streams, without seeing more than a handful of people each day and absolutely no litter.
 The people that make the effort to come here do so because they love the area and feel a responsibility to take care of it.
 This is what makes this place so special.

 We will then wake up early and pack up to head back out on horses again the same way and drive back to Salt Lake to either drop you off at the airport or wherever you are staying.

 * 5 days of photography tuition from myself, Eric Bennett

-* All transportation to and from SLC airport or Hotel
+* Vehicle and Horse Transportation to and from SLC airport or Hotel

 * An 8x12 print from my Wind River Range gallery

 * Free swag from Coalatree

 What You'll Need

 * Backpacking Gear (Trekking Backpack, Winter Sleeping Bag, Lightweight 3 Season Tent, Water Filter, Trekking Poles Optional)

 * Photography Gear (DSLR or Professional Digital Camera, a Wide Angle and Telephoto Lens, Tripod, Shutter Release Remote, Multiple SD Cards, Plenty of Batteries)